mosaicml/composer/docs/source/notes/distributed_training.rst

 A very similar auto wrap policy is provided for activation checkpointing, with analogous rule #1 that looks for :code:`module._activation_checkpointing = True | False` and rule #2 that looks for :code:`def activation_checkpointing_fn(module: torch.nn.Module) -> bool`.

-**Experimental:** Composer enables the users to specify custom FSDP args for all wrapped modules.
+**Experimental:** Composer enables users to specify custom FSDP args for all wrapped modules.
 This is enabled by returning a dictionary of args instead of returning a bool.

 .. code:: python